Kalzak/ColoredGrids/README.md

-### The PDF can't be viewed in the browser for some reason.
+### The PDF contains a summary of the project
-Click the download button to see the raw PDF
+Please click [here](https://github.com/Kalzak/ColoredGrids/blob/main/coloredGrids.pdf) to view the project summary.